NateDimick/Sliggooey/readme.md

 * Better use of screen real estate
 * Chat command hot keys
-* Automatic good sportmanship (GGs and GLHFs)
+* Automatic good sportsmanship (GGs and GLHFs)
 * Custom avatars (?)
 * Damage calculator integration @smogon/calc
 * Pikalytics integration (?)
 * Quick EV/IV presets in team builder (?)
 * Looking good
+* all avatars selectable from UI (unlike regular client, see the [trainers page](https://play.pokemonshowdown.com/sprites/trainers))

 ## Timeline

 Milestones will be as follows:

 * Milestone 1: can play random battles
-* Milestone 2: Damage Calculator integration
-* Milestone 3: can play any format by loading a team (and maybe teambuilder too)
+* Milestone 2: can play any format (with imported teams)
+* Milestone 3: teambuidler
-* Milestone 4: Multiple battles at once
+* Milestone 4: Improvements over the default pokemon showdown client

 ## About